The Cutting Room Floor:Content to expand/Prerelease Pages

 - LEGO Island

-- This page has some early screenshots of LEGO Racers and LEGO Racers 2.
+- Early screenshots of LEGO Racers and LEGO Racers 2.

-- The game's developers have posted a lot of photos and information from early versions of the game on their Twitter and Instagram accounts that differ from the final game.
+- The game's developers have posted a lot of photos and info from early versions of the game on their Twitter and Instagram accounts that differ from the final game.

 - Apparently this game was criticized because the developers promised features that didn't actually make it into the final game.
 Some of these were even mentioned in the game manual.
 In addition, the PC Gamer review was based on a prerelease version of the game.

 - Portal Stories: Mel